erland/erlandplugins/TrackStat/trunk/README.txt

 2. PREREQUISITES
 ================
-- A slimserver 6.2.* or later installed and configured
+- A slimserver 6.5.0 or later installed and configured.
+- There are previous versions that supports 6.2 and 6.3

 3. FILES
 ========